ActuallyReese/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-#### 72,458 total roles will need to be filled.
+- #### 72,458 total roles will need to be filled after many of the older employees retire.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-#### Each retiring employee would need to mentor roughly 47 employees to fill in the missing roles.
+- #### Each retiring employee would need to mentor roughly 47 employees to fill in the missing roles.
 While this would technically be possible, I don't see this being plausible.

 ***
 Contact: